sympy/sympy/doc/src/modules/stats.rst

 Users will not use this class structure.
-Instead these mechanics are exposed through variable creation functions Die, Coin, FiniteRV, Normal, Exponential, etc....
-These build the appropriate SinglePSpaces and return the corresponding RandomVariable.
-Conditional and Product spaces are formed in the natural construction of SymPy expressions and the use of interface functions E, Given, Density, etc....
+Instead these mechanics are exposed through variable creation functions Die, Coin, FiniteRV, Normal, Exponential, etc. These build the appropriate SinglePSpaces and return the corresponding RandomVariable.
+Conditional and Product spaces are formed in the natural construction of SymPy expressions and the use of interface functions E, Given, Density, etc.

 .. function:: sympy.stats.Die